-Whether you’re in a retail, restaurant or corporate office setting, uniforms do a lot to increase professionalism while promoting your brand.
-In fact, uniform do more than create an attractive business image.
+Whether you’re in a retail, restaurant or corporate office setting, employee uniforms do a lot to increase professionalism while promoting your brand.
+In fact, uniforms do more than create an attractive business image.
 They can also improve security, protect workers and foster team spirit.
-(For more on the benefits of employee uniforms, check out the Top 10 Reasons YOU Need A Uniform Program.)
+(For more on the benefits of employee uniform programs, check out the Top 10 Reasons YOU Need A Branded Uniform Program.)

-However, there’s a misconception that creating a uniform program can be difficult, time consuming and expensive.
+However, there’s a misconception that creating an employee uniform program can be difficult, time consuming and expensive.
 Not the case—if you’re working with the right promotional consultant.
 In fact, it can be done in seven easy steps:

 Begin by looking at the climate where your company (and any branch offices, if applicable) is located.
 Businesses in Arizona have much different needs from those in Minnesota, so you’ll need to plan for any seasonality changes.

 Next, determine what basic styles of apparel align not only with the location’s climate but also with your corporate culture.
 If your company is more formal, button-down shirts with jackets or sweaters would be appropriate.
-If more casual, golf shirts may be the choice for you.
-And if budget allows, consider including skirts, pants or shorts for even more uniformity.
+If more casual, golf shirts may be the choice for your employee uniform program.

 The number of garments each individual receives is also a consideration.
 You want to make sure employees have enough shirts to make it through the work week without having to launder their uniforms every evening.

-Decorate the apparel with the company logo.
-While screen-printing may be used, embroidery has a higher-end feel and looks more professional.
-And if you want to get the Nike or Under Armor look, you could also go for an upscale heat transfer if your logo has gradient colors or is too technical to embroider.
+If you want to get the Nike or Under Armor look, you could also go for an upscale heat transfer if your logo has gradient colors or is too technical to embroider.
 There’s also laser appliqué, reverse appliqué, laser tech patches, laser etching and die-mold transfers to make your employee uniform program one-of-a-kind.

 Work with your promotional consultant to order quarterly, as it’s much easier to plan and budget than larger annual orders that must be warehoused until needed.
 For larger organizations, you may also want to think about setting up an online program that works with the entire company to simplify the process while increasing the brand consistency across multiple locations.